By India specialist Katherine

 The fort can be tricky to navigate, so I suggest taking a guided walking tour.
 From the outer walls, you follow a wide walkway — designed specifically for camels and horses loaded with goods — that snakes toward the entrance gateway.
 Once inside, you’ll see children rushing off to school around the corner from the Raj Palace and residents hanging their washing along the 12th-century fortress walls.
 Occasionally, you’ll hear rhythmic chanting coming from one of the many sandstone temples.

 The last Rajput kingdom before India’s western border, Jaisalmer stands on the crossroads of many important trade routes, including the Silk Route.
 Its isolated location attracts fewer visitors than other Rajasthani cities, but the military airport has recently opened for domestic flights, making it possible to fly in from Jaipur.
-You could then travel onwards to Jodhpur and Udaipur by car.
+You could then travel onward to Jodhpur and Udaipur by car.

 While there are some hotels within the fort, many are causing conservation concerns due to the pressure they’re putting on the ghut nali (the fort’s historical drainage system).
 I stayed in Suryagarh, a modern palace-style hotel on the city’s outskirts.